 How does a consumer decide which file to write to?

 A data point in the message is used to determine which partition to write to.
 Usually, this data point is hashed, and then modulo arithmetic is used to determine the target partition.
 There are other schemes too for deciding the target partition.

 A queue has a straightforward mental model; first in, first out.
 Once you fetch a message from a queue, it is deleted; it will not be available again for processing.
-If a queue has multiple consumers, a message will be available to only one; this is in stark difference to the consumers of a distributed stream processor.
+If a queue has multiple consumers, a message will be available to only one; this is in stark contrast to the consumers of a distributed stream processor.
 In a distributed stream processor, since we are reading lines from a file, a message can be processed multiple times by the same or different consumer; there is no concept of deletion.

 Multiple machines back a distributed stream processor so that they are resilient to machine failures; this should be obvious since it is a “Distributed” stream processor.